tailucas/event-processor/README.md

 Running the application will:

-* Yield to an elected leader coordinated over RabbitMQ, if configured to do so.
 * Start the RabbitMQ client.
 * Start the broker client.
 * Start the auto-scheduler for devices that enable/disable on a desired schedule.